koii-network/docs/quickstart/scaling-tasks/network-options.md

 Arweave is a similar technology to IPFS, but for Koii applications we highly recommend using IPFS due to its ease of use.

-As a task developer, the other place you can benefit from a solution like this, is while retrieving data from your task runners.
+As a task developer, the other place you can benefit from a solution like this is while retrieving data from your task runners.
 To interact with IPFS in that regard, let's take a look at [**Using Spheron**](spheron-infrastructure).